Sharing life’s adventures!

 In media, Jocelyn’s stories and photos were published in the Fraser Coast Chronicle, Maryborough Herald and Hervey Bay’s Observer and Independent newspapers as well as the national magazine Aussie Post.
 Stand-alone photos were published in Australia’s Driveline, Take 5, Super Food Ideas, Insight and Refinisher magazines.

-Her media releases for local and federal government organisations resulted in traditional and online media publishing articles throughout Australia, in Japan and the United States of America.
+Her media releases for private health and government organisations resulted in traditional and online media publishing articles throughout Australia, in Japan and the United States of America.

 In 2006, Jocelyn won the Queensland regional and bi-weekly newspapers category of the Older People Speak Out (OPSO) Awards that recognised media figures for their positive portrayal of older people.